godaddy-wordpress/woocommerce-customizer/readme.txt

 == Installation ==

-1. You can (a) Search Plugins &gt; Add New for "WooCommerce Customizer", (b) Upload `woocommerce-customizer` folder to the `/wp-content/plugins/` directory, or (c) upload the zip file via the "Plugins &gt; Add New" menu
+1. You can (a) Search Plugins &gt; Add New for "Customizer for WooCommerce", (b) Upload `woocommerce-customizer` folder to the `/wp-content/plugins/` directory, or (c) upload the zip file via the "Plugins &gt; Add New" menu
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the 'Customizer' tab under WooCommerce &gt; Settings
 4. Start customizing!